the-senior-dev/sm_js_deep_dive/README.md

 20. Pass by reference v.s.
 Pass by value
 21. The Symbol Primitive

+### Getting Help

+If you have issues with the Action Item, you can ask for help in the [Community](https://community.theseniordev.com/home) or in the [Weekly Q&A’s](https://calendar.google.com/calendar/u/0?cid=Y19kbGVoajU1Z2prNXZmYmdoYmxtdDRvN3JyNEBncm91cC5jYWxlbmRhci5nb29nbGUuY29t).

-Made with 🧡 in Berlin by @TheSeniorDev
+**Made with 🧡 in Berlin by @TheSeniorDev.**